kivattt/fen/README.md

 ```

 # Installing on Linux/FreeBSD
-Download the latest version in the [Releases](https://github.com/kivattt/fen/releases), and put it inside `/usr/local/bin`
+Download the latest version in the [Releases](https://github.com/kivattt/fen/releases) page, and put it inside `/usr/local/bin`

 Alternatively:
 ```console